Our day-to-day routines are full of opportunities to employ life hacks that make things just a little bit smoother.”

 Sean Pavone / Shutterstock.com

 Don’t fill it to the line on the cap.
 I generally use about one-fourth of the recommended amount.
 Of course, no one in my household works in a grimy industry.
-But even if you’re a mechanic or you dig wells, you might still be able to get away with using one-third to one-half the amount.
+But even if you’re a mechanic or you dig wells, you might still be able to get away with using one-third to one-half the amount the label advises.

 Again, the manufacturer wants you to buy this product — a lot of it.
 But you don’t have to oblige.